 Causes Of Hypothyroidism In Dogs

-Hypothyroidism can affect any dog, though it is less common in smaller breeds and more common in several specific breeds that have a predisposition for developing the condition.
-This predisposition can be the cause of hypothyroidism in the following breeds.
+Hypothyroidism can affect any dog, though it’s less common in smaller breeds and more common in several specific breeds that have a predisposition for developing the condition.

 - Airedale Terriers